JTechArt/task-management/docs/backend-architecture.md

 ### Starter Template or Existing Project
 - Starter template or existing codebase: not identified.
 - Inputs reviewed: docs/prd.md.
 No repository or starter links provided.
 - Decision: proceed as greenfield; expect manual setup for tooling.
-A Kotlin/JVM 21 + Compose Desktop starter (e.g., Maven multi-module) can be suggested later if desired.
+A Kotlin/JVM 21 + Compose Multiplatform for Desktop (org.jetbrains.compose) starter (e.g., Maven multi-module) can be suggested later if desired.

 ### Change Log
 | Date | Version | Description | Author |